 Biography

-Dan Petti grew up as a metal head in the O-Town suburbs, where he spent most of his time jamming with his buddies, working on his hopeless hockey slapshot, getting turned down by girls, and writing depressing acoustic ballads and angsty punk bangers about it all.
-The guitar became the focal point of his life, and he found his true passion for Country music in college after the metal band broke up.
-He traded his electric guitars for an acoustic for a while and started writing country songs, but it still didn’t help him get girls.
-Brad Paisley, Kenny Chesney, and pretty much anything with a banjo or fiddle, became his main soundtrack, and influenced him to keep writing as much as possible.
+Dan Petti grew up in the Ottawa suburbs, where he spent most of his time playing guitar with his buddies, working on his hopeless hockey slapshot, and getting turned down by girls.
+His early catalogue of songs was mostly dark acoustic ballads and angsty punk bangers about teenage life.
+The guitar became the focal point of his existence, and he found his true passion for songwriting and Country music in college.
+Brad Paisley, Eric Church, Dean Brody, Kenny Chesney, and pretty much anything with a banjo, mandolin, or fiddle became his main soundtrack, and influenced him to keep writing as much as possible.
+He currently writes with many songwriters all over the world.

-He currently writes with many songwriters and artists all over the world.
 Dan is in love with the ocean, and gets most of his inspiration from nature.
+Dan's new EP, "Deeper Roots" is heavily influenced by these themes, and is now streaming everywhere.
 His music is a blend of emotional ballads, upbeat sing-alongs, and everything in between.
-He incorporates driving acoustic guitar picking, with lots of banjo, mandolin, and fiddle, to create a modern, yet rootsy, take on today's Canadian Country music.
+He incorporates driving guitar picking, with lots of banjo, mandolin, and fiddle, to create a modern, yet rootsy, take on today's Canadian Country music.
 He puts on an energetic live show with his band, but he especially loves playing solo acoustic, allowing the audience to experience the songs and lyrics at a raw, stripped down, and emotional level.
-Luckily, he now has some happy love songs to add to all his sad tunes, as he prepares for his upcoming wedding.
-He is also continuing to work towards recording his first EP that he cannot wait to complete.